perl5-dbi/DBD-mysql/README.md

 # DBD::mysql - database driver for Perl

-This is the Perl [DBI](https://metacpan.org/pod/DBI) driver for access to MySQL 8.x databases.
+This is the Perl [DBI](https://metacpan.org/pod/DBI) driver for access to MySQL and MySQL Compatible databases.

 ## Usage

 Usage is described in [DBD::mysql](https://metacpan.org/pod/DBD::mysql).

 ## Building and Testing

+For building DBD::mysql you need the MySQL 8.x client library.

 ```
 perl Makefile.PL